felipearborestrepo/Nessus-Agent-Scan-Project-Implementation/README.md

 This project demonstrates a straightforward way to leverage Tenable’s agent-based scanning to monitor and secure cloud-based assets in an automated and controlled manner.

+7. Next Steps
+Incorporate the agent group into scheduled scans for ongoing vulnerability management.

+Implement a remediation plan for the vulnerabilities discovered during the scan.

+Explore automated integrations for asset health monitoring.